adedomin/csc341-project/gym.md

 An employee has a wage and a role.

 A person can also be a trainer.
-A trainer record has no specific attribute.
+A trainer record has no specific--special, attribute.

 ### 1.2.1.
 Customer Interactions

-A customer enrolls to services of the gym.
+A customer enrolls to services of the gym (a fee, see 3.1.).
 An example of a service would be general gym membership.
 This general service would have a unique code, some type of identifying string for what it is and a base cost that the enrolled customer would be responsible for.
 Other services, like one-on-one personal trainer services, will have a trainer associated with it.

-Services can have many customers and customers can have many services associated to them.
+Fees can have many customers and customers can have many Fees associated to them (see 3.2.).
 Customers can also use equipment, however this interaction can't be precise.

 ### 1.2.2.
 Trainer Interactions